idaholab/moose/framework/doc/content/syntax/Constraints/index.md

 - `primary_boundary`: the boundary name or ID assigned to the primary side of the mortar interface
 - `secondary_boundary`: the boundary name or ID assigned to the secondary side of the mortar interface
-- `primary_subdomain`: the subdomain name or ID assigned to the lower-dimesional block on the primary side of the mortar interface
+- `primary_subdomain`: the subdomain name or ID assigned to the lower-dimensional block on the primary side of the mortar interface
 - `secondary_boundary`: the subdomain name or ID assigned to the lower-dimensional block on the secondary side of the mortar interface